VCE Environmental Science enables students

 natural and human activities can generate pollution that can cause adverse

-effects across Earth’s four interrelated systems –
+effects across Earth’s four interrelated systems – the atmosphere, biosphere,

-and consequently affect food and water security.
+hydrosphere and lithosphere – and consequently affect food and water security.
 Pollution can make air

 and water resources hazardous for plants and animals.
 It can directly harm soil